geodeepak/Seismolive/Sphinx-documentation.md

 The API reference documentation of ObsPy is generated with Sphinx.
-In order to build it locally by you own, run
+In order to build it on your local machine, run
 ```
 #!sh
 cd /path/to/obspy/misc/docs